Maine Homes Design Awards

 Calling all design enthusiasts!

-We want to see what you’ve been up to.
 Do you have a room in your home, or a home you’ve worked on, that you’re particularly proud of?
 Do you or one of your clients have a house with head-turning curb appeal or impressive landscaping?
-Do you think Martha Stewart would agree?
+We want to see what you’ve been up to!

 The Judges

-How It Works
+How it Works

-Enter photos and a description of your project in our inaugural Maine Homes Design Awards competition, judged by a panel of industry professionals — including Martha!
-Winners in both the pro and amateur segments will be chosen through a blind judging process and will receive features in Down East and on MaineHomes.com.
-Plus, we’ll highlight the most popular readers’ choice selections online.
+Enter a photo and description of your project below.
+Your project will be judged by our panel of industry professionals and voted on by our readers.

+Winners in both the pro and amateur segments will be chosen through a blind judging process and will receive a feature in Maine Homes by Down East and/or on MaineHomes.com.

 Photos must be taken in Maine.
-Read our official rules.
+Read the official rules.

 Industry Professionals

-can submit entries in one or multiple categories for $50 per entry
+* Can submit entries in one or multiple categories for $50 per entry

 Amateurs

-Kitchen – Living and/or Dining Room – Bathroom – Curb Appeal (House Exterior) – Landscaping
+Living and/or Dining Room

 * The Professional and Amateur labels refer to project design, not to implementation.
 Generally speaking, if you are employed as a trade professional, or if you received payment for working on a project, enter as a professional.
 If you are not a trade professional, enter as an amateur.